 King Aed had for support King Conchobor of Connacht who seems to have contributed the bulk of the warriors.
 The northern king appears to have brought south with him just a picked force of about one thousand men.
 Aed was faced with what was an alliance by the kings of greater Leinster against his hegemony – as they all feared dominance by a king as powerful and as skilful as he.

 In the event he defeated his enemies in what was probably a hard fought battle.
 It looks like the men of the East were the ones who opened the battle but were held in check.
 As both sides had more or less equal numbers its probable that the contest was a long drawn out affair.
 It certainly was a bloody one as the King of Brega and his ally Diarmait mac Etarscéle, the King of Loch Gabor were amongst the fallen.
 Many of the Vikings were also put to sword.
-But King Aed lost from amongst his own one Fachtna mac Mael Dúin, (the man selected to succeed him in the North) when he launched his own counter assault upon his enemies.
+But King Aed lost from amongst his own cousin Fachtna mac Mael Dúin, (the man selected to succeed him in the North) when he launched his own counter assault upon his enemies.

 King Aed was one of the most successful kings to rule in Ireland in the 9th Century.
 He drove the Vikings out of the North and checked their power in north Leinster.
 He was also adept at keeping Irish rivals from usurping him from his seat.
 He died a peaceful death at the Monastery of Dromiskin, some 30 miles north of where this great battle was fought, in the year 879.